A Rule-Aware Prompt Framework for Structured Numeric Reasoning in Cyber-Physical Systems: Results and Discussion

 Table~\ref{tab:token_reply_time} compares the token usage and response latency of different prompting and adaptation methods.
-Among the zero shot setups, token count and reply time increase with prompt complexity, with Setup 3 being the most verbose and slowest to execute.
-In contrast, Setup 4 achieves similar performance with fewer tokens and lower latency, suggesting that a concise value representation improves efficiency.
-Few shot and ICL methods require significantly more tokens due to labeled examples, with ICL exceeding 11{,}000 tokens.
-LoRA fine-tuning reduces token count but introduces the highest latency due to model loading and inference overhead.
-The hybrid LLM method is the most efficient, with negligible reply time since the LLM is used only for pre filtering and not during runtime inference.
+Among the zero-shot setups, token count and reply time increase with prompt complexity, with Setup~3 being the most verbose and slowest to execute.
+In contrast, Setup~4 achieves higher F1 with a token count comparable to Setup~1 and far smaller than Setups~2 and~3, suggesting that a concise, rule-aligned value representation improves efficiency.
+Few-shot and ICL methods require significantly more tokens due to labeled examples, with ICL exceeding 11{,}000 tokens.
+LoRA fine-tuning keeps the token count as low as Setup~4 but incurs the highest latency due to model loading and inference overhead.
+The hybrid LLM method is the most efficient, with negligible reply time since the LLM is used only for pre-filtering and not during runtime inference.

 Across all experiments, performance improves as the value block becomes more structured and concise.
-Replacing raw values with z scores (Setup 4) yields better F1 with fewer tokens and lower latency, showing that well aligned numeric representation is more effective than adding more information.
+Replacing raw values with z-scores (Setup~4) yields a substantially better F1 at a token count comparable to Setup~1 and far smaller than Setups~2 and~3, showing that well-aligned numeric representation is more effective than simply exposing more statistical context.
 Beyond the value block, prompt paradigms also impact performance.
-Transitioning from zero shot to few shot and in context learning improves generalization, but increases prompt length and inference cost.
-LoRA fine tuning offers higher recall but adds runtime latency, while the hybrid model achieves the best tradeoff by using the LLM only for upstream sensor filtering.
-As shown in Table~\ref{tab:token_reply_time}, prompt complexity and token count directly affect latency, and concise prompts like Setup 4 or hybrid design offer both accuracy and efficiency.
+Transitioning from zero-shot to few-shot and in-context learning improves generalization, but increases prompt length and inference cost.
+LoRA fine-tuning offers higher recall but adds runtime latency, while the hybrid model achieves the best trade-off by using the LLM only for upstream measurement-channel filtering.
+As shown in Table~\ref{tab:token_reply_time}, prompt complexity and token count directly affect latency, and concise prompts like Setup~4 or the hybrid design offer both accuracy and efficiency.